PerlFFI/FFI-Platypus/README.md

 instance to look for symbols that came with the dynamic library that was built when your distribution was installed.

+## abis

+    my $href = $ffi->abis;
+    my $href = FFI::Platypus->abis;

+Get the legal ABIs supported by your platform and underlying implementation.
+What is supported can vary a lot by CPU and by platform, or even between 32 and 64 bit on the same CPU and platform.
+They keys are the "ABI" names, also known as "calling conventions".
+The values are integers used internally by the implementation to represent those ABIs.

+## abi

+    $ffi->abi($name);

+Set the ABI or calling convention for use in subsequent calls to ["function"](#function) or ["attach"](#attach).
+May be either a string name or integer value from the ["abis"](#abis) method above.

 # EXAMPLES

 Here are some examples.
 Some of them use the [FFI::Platypus::Declare](https://metacpan.org/pod/FFI::Platypus::Declare)